 The door opened and he was greeted by nobody inside.
 Perfect.
 Nobody needed to see this Spartan vent a little anger.

 Will decided his helmet was a little too stuffy and took it off.
 He quickly found a DMR hanging on the wall.
 He picked it up grabbed a few magazines from a nearby dispenser and checked the action before moving over to a corner and scanning the room.

 He stepped up to the line and waited.

 "Welcome back Spartan William.
 Would you like to run last time's simulation?"
 Elsa chirped at him from above.

 "No thank you.
 Small targets please."
 He answered.

-Several fist sized targets popped up and began move in random directions.
+Several fist-sized targets popped up and began moving in random directions.

 He picked the nearest one and fired drilling the target in the center of the bullseye.
 A second one met a similar fate, then a third, then a fourth.